kazi-atif/account/README.md

 The other endpoints to createAccount, withdraw, deposit were not explictly mentioned in the requirement but were needed to operate on account and carry on transactions so as to provide meaningful results for the GET calls.

-For the ease of verifying the endpoints, a simulation is run executed in PostConstruct
+For the ease of verifying the endpoints, a simulation is executed in PostConstruct

 http://localhost:8080/api/customers/12345/accounts - Lists all accounts for customer with id - 12345